 Aerlume

-Best Group Dining in Seattle
+Best group dining in Seattle

 Depending on the size of your party, the best restaurants for groups in Seattle may in fact be the Seattle restaurants with private rooms.

-However, parties under about 15 people will be fine at restaurants large enough to cater to groups.
+However, parties under about 10-15 people will be fine at restaurants large enough to cater to groups.
 While these don’t have private dining rooms, they are a good option for group dining in Seattle because they have space and excellent food.

 Note, this doesn’t include restaurants that are “good for groups” if you do a buy out.
 A lot of smaller restaurants advertise they’re good for group dining, but then you go to their website and there is a hefty cost to close the place down.
+While all of these offer buy outs, they also host larger groups during normal restaurant hours.

 Stoneburner

-neighborhood: Ballard | website | cuisine: Italian
+website | neighborhood: Ballard | cuisine: Italian

 Stoneburner could technically be considered one of the Seattle restaurants with private rooms since it is in the same building with a rooftop you can reserve for large private parties.
 However, since that’s quite expensive and more for wedding-type events, I think the main part of the restaurant is good for group dining in Seattle because it’s quite large.
 It also has beautiful vintage decor that makes for an inspiring space for your next gathering.

 They also make excellent Caesar salad and carbonara, so make sure those are on your menu.
+I love them so much that I included them in my Ballard food tour!

 Best for: Meat eaters and vegetarians.
 Not so much for vegan.
 It’s a crowd pleaser for all palates.